 Here’s where the fun begins.
 The kids now understand some of your classroom expectations and the behaviors and actions they should strive towards.
 They also understand the importance of using words to fill their classmates’ buckets.
 Now they get to put this all to action.

-If you found this post helpful and would like to save it for future reference, feel free to use the image below to pin to your Pinterest board.
+If you found this post helpful and would like to save it for future reference, feel free to use the image below to pin it to your Pinterest board.

 This post contains affiliate links for Amazon.
 By purchasing an item on the Amazon site using these links, I will receive a small commission on your purchase.
 For more information about my Disclosure Policy, please visit this link.